Bellingham Maritime Injuries Attorneys

 A maritime injury attorney will help you determine whether or not you have a viable maritime injury claim.
 Tario & Associates, P.S. has vast experience fighting for injured maritime workers by working with highly qualified marine safety investigators, naval experts, board-certified medical personnel and health care providers, injury experts, physical capacities experts, and job experts.
 We are often able to settle injury cases for five to twenty times the amount a person would receive by fighting on their own.

 There are no upfront costs or fees paid by our clients to pursue a maritime accident claim.
 We provide representation on a contingency fee basis for all personal injury cases.
-While you will not incur any attorney fees if you do not win your case, Washington law requires clients to reimburse the law firm for out-of-pocket expenses.
+While you will not incur any attorney fees if you do not win your case, Washington State law requires clients to reimburse the law firm for out-of-pocket expenses.
 Our firm advances out-of-pocket costs for our injury clients and does not require payment of any of these costs up front.
-When cases are concluded with a monetary recovery, our firm is repaid out of the recovery for the out-of-pocket costs we have advanced with a percentage of the settlement.
+When cases are concluded with a monetary recovery, our firm is repaid for the out-of-pocket costs we have advanced with a percentage of the settlement.

-If you or loved one was injured, you have enough to worry about.
+If you or a loved one was injured, you have enough to worry about.
 Let us give you Peace of Mind.
-Call the experienced Bellingham maritime injury lawyers at Tario & Associates, P.S. today.
+Call the most experienced practicing deckhands lawyer Bellingham has to offer at Tario & Associates, P.S. today.